cornerstone-consulting/INFIODocs/infio-docs.md

 - **AWS Key Management Service (Supporting)**: Manages encryption keys used to protect data and resources.
 - **AWS CloudFormation (Supporting)**: Accelerates AWS resource provisioning with infrastructure as code.
 - **VPC Endpoints (Optional & Supporting)**: Provide secure, private connectivity between your VPC and AWS services.
-- **AWS DMS(Supporting)**: Provides assessment report for schema conversion and useful for DMS data migration for SQL server to Babelfish for aurora postgreSQL.
+- **AWS DMS(Supporting)**: Provides assessment report for schema conversion for SQL server to Aurora postgreSQL.
+In addition with assessment, DMS provides replication instance, endpoints and migration tasks to migrate data from Source SQL server to Babelfish for Aurora postgreSQL.

 ---